9 UNESCO World Heritage Sites in Barcelona + Tips & FAQs

 7. The Crypt at Colònia Güell

-Just a short train ride away you’ll find Colònia Güell.
+Just a short train ride away, you’ll find Colònia Güell.

 Originally built to house factory workers, the historic village is a perfect example of Modernist design.
-The heart of the architectural gem is the stunning Crypt of Colònia Güell, one of the most unusual Barcelona UNESCO sites.
+The heart of the architectural complex is the stunning Crypt of Colònia Güell, one of the most unusual Barcelona UNESCO sites.

 The village itself is just as captivating.